apache/incubator-devlake-website/docs/Configuration/GitHub.md

 ### Step 1.2 - Add Data Scopes

-#### Repositories

 Choose the GitHub repositories you wish to collect either by finding them in the miller column, or searching.

 You can only add public repositories through the search box.

 ![github-set-data-scope](images/github-add-data-scopes.png)